-ACADEMIC LITERARY ESSAYS: Literary Theory and Criticism essay 1 consists of a five to seven paragraph essay using the novel The Panopticon by Fagan and Formalism as the approach and adhering to the MLA or APA formatting style..
+ACADEMIC LITERARY ESSAYS: Literary Theory and Criticism essay 1 consists of a five to seven paragraph essay using the novel The Panopticon by Fagan and Formalism and traditional approaches combined adhering to the MLA or APA formatting style, and it will done in groups.
 Essay 2 will be the same length, but each student will select one literary criticism theory.
 The guide, the breakdown and the general instructions will be made available by the course professor.
 It should be noted that plagiarism either by internet or any other source based on the regulations of the UCR will be strongly punished.
 Pleading ignorance on this is not a valid defense.
 The use of phrases, ideas, or words without giving credit to the author of the material is considered plagiarism.
 The value of this work is 20% (10 % each).

-EDUCATIONAL TEACHING VIDEO: The video consists of the creation of one, original, audiovisual educational video that may be used as didactic material in the teaching of literary theory and criticism in relation a selected text from the mandatory list provided (approved by instructor).
+EDUCATIONAL TEACHING VIDEO: The video consists of the creation of one original audiovisual educational video with its corresponding lesson plan that may be used as didactic material in the teaching of literary theory and criticism in relation to selected chapters from The Panopticon (approved by instructor).
 The assignment will be divided into groups.
 The video should reflect the students' accumulated knowledge of the given material.
 The first part of the video should focus predominantly on the teaching of key terms and elements within a corresponding approach using a lesson plan template provided (pre-tasks).
-The second part uses the novel provided to illustrate the literary criticism terms and elements used in the first part of the video (main task and post tasks).
-It is also possible to combine part 1 and part 2, in that you would teach key term/element and then give the illustration within the literary work.
+The second part uses the novel provided and the literary criticism terms and elements used in the first part of the video to complete the main task and post tasks.
 The video should be between 15 and 20 minutes in length.
 The value of this work is 10% of the total grade (video 5%, lesson plan template completed 2%, self-evaluation 3%).
-Each Grammar/Vocab/Pronunciation error will affect your overall grade (.25% for each error)
+Each Grammar/Vocab/Pronunciation error will affect your overall grade (.25% for each error).